CSA Frequently Asked Questions

-Hawthorne Valley Farm offers a 6-week Winter CSA, Saturdays from early December through February, with pick-up locations at the farm in Ghent, and at the farm stand at the Inwood Market in New York City.
+Hawthorne Valley Farm offers a 6-week Winter CSA, Saturdays from late November through late January, with pick-up locations at the farm in Ghent, and at the farm stand at the Inwood Market in New York City.
 Deliveries are every other week.

 What does a CSA share cost?